damianhakert/damianhakert.github.io/source/jobs/ux-lead/index.html.md

 ---
 layout: job_page
-title: "UX Lead"
+title: "UX/Design Lead"
 ---

-The User Experience (UX) Lead reports to the VP of Engineering, and UX Designers report to the UX Lead.
+The User Experience (UX) / Design Lead reports to the VP of Engineering, and UX Designers report to the UX/Design Lead.

 ## Responsibilities